-At closing in Minnesota, it’s crucial to understand who pays the HOA fees.
-Typically, these costs can vary, with the seller often covering them, but specifics depend on the transaction agreement.
+When closing in Minnesota, it is important to know who is responsible for the HOA fees.
+Usually, these fees can vary, and the seller may pay them, but it is based on the transaction agreement.

 Who Pays HOA Fees at Closing in Minnesota?
 A Comprehensive Guide